ramsarank/Keyword_Extractor_Python/README.md

 2. Integrate it into the Power BI (any Python supported BI) and process the extraction To perform the automated keywords extraction.

-Post which the data can be used for Classification, Clustering and etc., tasks as per the Business Requirement.
+Post key word extraction, the data can be used for Classification, Clustering and etc., as per the Business Requirement.